wacncontent/CustomizeTool/output/articles/azure-security-audit-log-management.md

 ![][14]

 ### Security event distribution and spike detection
-After the events are in the customer’s storage account, applications can use the storage client libraries to access and perform event aggregation.
+After the events are in the customer's storage account, applications can use the storage client libraries to access and perform event aggregation.
 For sample code to access table data, see [How to: Retrieve table data](/documentation/articles/storage-dotnet-how-to-use-tables).

 Following is an example of event aggregation.
 Any spikes in event distribution can be investigated further for anomalous activity.

 ![][15]

 ### IIS log collection and processing by using HDInsight
-In this section, we collect IIS logs from your web role instance and move the logs to an Azure blob in the customer’s storage account.
+In this section, we collect IIS logs from your web role instance and move the logs to an Azure blob in the customer's storage account.

 #### Step 1: Update configuration file to include IIS log collection